federico-moretti/canvas-free-drawing/README.md

 cfd.setLineWidth(10);

 // Colors use the following format [0-255, 0-255, 0-255]
-// If you want blue then use should use [0, 0, 255]
+// If you want blue then you should use [0, 0, 255]

 // Set stroke color
 cfd.setStrokeColor([0, 0, 255]);